WordPress membership site guide

 Next, you'll want to restrict access to all of your members-only content using the Memberful: Restrict Access meta box found at the bottom of every page and post.

-To test Memberful as an end user while in test payment mode, log out of your WordPress dashboard and sign up with a different email address than the one associated with your WordPress admin account.
+While your Memberful account is in test mode, you can use Stripe’s test credit cards to complete example member purchases and recreate their onboarding experience.
+Make sure to log out of your WordPress dashboard, and sign up with a different email address than the one associated with your WordPress and Memberful admin accounts.

-When you’re ready to start processing orders, choose your currency and connect to your Stripe account through the Memberful dashboard: Navigate to Settings → Payment.
-Note: We'll automatically delete all your test orders and member accounts when you switch to live payments.
+When you’re ready to start processing orders, choose your currency and connect to your Stripe account via Account → Activate account.
+We will automatically delete all your test orders and member accounts when you switch to live payments.